How Pregnancy Effects the Pelvic Floor and What to Do Postpartum

-Pelvic floor disorders occur when the muscles in the pelvic floor muscles fail to properly contract.
+Pelvic floor disorders occur when the muscles in the pelvic floor muscles fail to contract properly.
 A weakened pelvic floor means that your organs are not fully supported and left untreated can cause problems like leaking urine and pelvic organ prolapse.
 This type of prolapse occurs when the bladder or uterus drops from up inside your body into your vagina.

-Even if you don’t experience pelvic organ prolapse, you may have difficulty with incontinence.
-This means that you may have trouble controlling your urine, feces, or gas.
+Even if you don’t experience pelvic organ prolapse, you may have difficulty with incontinence-- trouble controlling your urine, feces, or gas.
 Pelvic floor weakness may cause you to have problems with bowel movements or to urinate when you sneeze.

 Incontinence is not a normal part of aging and should not affect postpartum women for life.
-It is important to strengthen your pelvic floor to prevent these symptoms from occurring.
+It is essential to strengthen your pelvic floor to prevent these symptoms from occurring.

 How does Pregnancy Affect the Pelvic Floor?

 Pregnancy puts increased pressure on the pelvic floor during pregnancy.
 As the weight of the baby increases so does the pressure on your pelvic floor.